Benefits Of Grief Counseling: How It Helps

 Frequently Asked Questions (FAQs)

 Post-traumatic growth can be a very real thing, and it can relate to grief or loss.
 That said, you don’t have to find a silver lining in the situation that caused your grief.
 We are all different and heal in our own way.
 In their own unique experience, some people find that there are benefits of grief.
 What is often the case is that many people find it helpful to move through the grieving process and feel the full spectrum of emotions that arise rather than suppressing the way they feel.
 It is important to get support when you need it, and you don’t have to move through grief alone.
-Finding a support group or attending therapy, whether individually or via group therapy, may be beneficial.
+Finding a support group or attending counseling, whether individually or via group counseling, may be beneficial.
 You can find support groups, many of which are free, in person or online.

 *If you or someone you know lives with a substance use disorder or might be, please contact the Substance Abuse and Mental Health Services (SAMHSA) helpline, also known as the treatment referral routing service, at 1-800-662-HELP (4357).
 You can also search for treatment and find additional resources on the SAMHSA website.
 Family, friends, or any other loved one of an individual who lives with a substance use disorder can use this online information service or contact the SAMHSA hotline for support.